mattjax16/DFS_data_analysis/README.md

 The psycopg2.connect function is used along with the parameters in the database.ini file to connect to the proper databases.

-To change settings on what database is being used make changes in the database.ini file
+To change settings on what database is being used make changes in the database.ini file (currently is being ignored in .gitignore)

 ---
 ### TO RUN: